 Florida Probate and Estate Planning FAQ

-Here are some frequently asked questions and answers regarding Florida probate and estate planning by St. Petersburg wills, trusts, and probate attorney Jim Martin.
+Here are some frequently asked questions and answers regarding Florida probate and estate planning by St. Petersburg wills, trusts, and probate attorney James W. Martin, who is also Board Certified in Real Estate Law by The Florida Bar.
 This is provided for general information and not specific legal advice.

 A will, also known as a last will and testament, is a writing that specifies who is to receive the assets of a deceased person.
 We call the person making the will the testator while living and the decedent after death.

-A Florida resident must sign the will at the end of the document in the presence of at least two witnesses who are both present at the same time and place as the person making the will and who also sign the will as witnesses.
+The requirements for signing a will in Florida are that the Florida resident must sign the will at the end of the document in the presence of at least two witnesses who are both present at the same time and place as the person making the will and who also sign the will as witnesses.
 Of all the legal documents prepared by lawyers, wills still require the most formality in signing.
-The will of a Florida decedent that was not signed in accordance with the requirements of Florida law is void.
+The will of a Florida decedent that is not signed in accordance with the requirements of Florida law is void.
+Florida Statutes Section 732.502.

-A special procedure applies to electronic wills in Florida to make them valid, but electronic wills are not yet practical in Florida due to the strict signing requirements and difficulty in locating a proper custodian.
+An electronic will is valid in Florida but a special procedure applies to electronic wills in Florida to make them valid, so electronic wills are not yet practical in Florida due to the strict signing requirements and difficulty in locating a proper custodian.
+Florida Statutes Section 732.522.

 The personal representative is the person, bank or trust company appointed by the probate court to administer the affairs of a Florida decedent’s estate.
 The antiquated terms administrator and executor are no longer used in Florida.